ukyzky/eurorack/README.md

   - 2a. long-press "T rate switch".
   - 2b. then "T rate LED" becomes blink. (and detouch from the switch.)
 (It represents currently in "alternative setting edit" mode.)
   - 2c. push "external processing switch". then "T rate LED" becomes fast-blink in a short moment and stop blink.
 (It represents "alternative setting edit" mode exited.)
-  - Then X external clock input works as T trigger rising edge reset mode.
+  - X external clock input works as T trigger rising edge reset mode.
 When trigger/gate rising edge signal detected at X external clock input, internal T and X sequence are resetted.

-  - Repeat above 2a, 2b and 2c.
+>  - Repeat above 2a, 2b and 2c.
-  - Then X external clock input works as T gate hold mode.
+>  - X external clock input works as T gate hold mode.
 During trigger/gate ON signal at X external clock input, internal T and X sequence are holded (in another word, pause and resume behavior).
+>

-  - Each repeating above 2a, 2b and 2c, X external clock input mode changes to T trigger rising edge reset mode or T gate hold mode.
+>  - Each repeating above 2a, 2b and 2c, X external clock input mode changes to T trigger rising edge reset mode or T gate hold mode.

 3. Set X external clock input normal mode

   - 3a. long-press "T rate switch".
   - 3b. then "T rate LED" becomes blink. (and detouch from the switch.)
 (It represents currently in "alternative setting edit" mode.)
   - 3c. long-press "external processing switch". then "T rate LED" becomes fast-blink in a short moment and stop blink.
 (It represents "alternative setting edit" mode exited.)
-  - Then X external clock input works as normal X external clock mode.
+  - X external clock input works as normal X external clock mode.

 ## T jitter cv input alternative mode